11 Germ-Spreading Items You’re Probably Carrying Right Now

 Your pocketbook or backpack

 Purses go where we go: to the store, to restaurants, and to the bathroom, where, more often than not, they’re plopped onto the floor.
 Then you come home, toss it onto the kitchen counter, and go through the mail.
 Guess what you’ve left on your counter, waiting for you to start dinner?
 Dr. Gerba says probably an icky mess of E. coli and other germs.
-This is just one of the bad germ-spreading habits you need to break stat.
+These are the 7 cleaning mistakes that leave your house germy.

 Reusable grocery bags